A comprehensive guide to Shares when Starting a new Limited Company

-A shareholder is referred to as a person, company or an organization who owns shares in a limited company.
+A shareholder is referred to as a person, company, or organization who owns shares in a limited company.
 The number of shares held by a shareholder indicates the percentage ownership of that person in a given company.
-They are legally entitled to receive a percentage of profits which is proportional to the amount of the shares they hold and the right to ownership and dividends each share carries.
+They are legally entitled to receive a percentage of profits that is proportional to the number of shares they hold and the right to ownership and dividends each share carries.
 Shareholders are also known as ‘Members’, ‘subscribers’ or ‘stockholders’.

-Shareholders owning more than 50% of shares in a limited company are called as the ‘majority shareholders’ and those owning less than 50% of shares, are referred to as the ‘minority shareholders’
+Shareholders owning more than 50% of shares in a limited company are called the ‘majority shareholders’, and those owning less than 50% of shares are referred to as the ‘minority shareholders’

 Who can be a shareholder?

-Any person, company or an organization can be a shareholder, given that the person or entity owns at least one share in a limited company and is not legally barred from holding shares.
+Any person, company, or organization can be a shareholder, given that the person or entity owns at least one share in a limited company and is not legally barred from holding shares.

 How many shareholders should be on board to register your company legally?

 As per the requirements, there should be at least one shareholder required to register a limited company with Companies House.
-There is no limit to how many maximum shareholders a company can have.
+There is no limit to the number of shareholders a company can have.
 If you are not sure about how to add a shareholder or structure of your new company you should find yourself a good startup accountant or a competitive online accountant.
 Try searching for the term Accountants in London for a quick list of the best accounting firms in London.

 Are shareholders the same as directors?

 No, because shareholders become legal owners of a company through acquiring shares.
-Directors are hired by shareholders to manage the financial, marketing and operational activities of the company.
+Shareholders hire directors to manage the financial, marketing, and operational activities of the company.
 However, in many instances, small businesses or startups end up having a single shareholder who acts as the director of the company as well.
 If you want to appoint new directors or issue shares to shareholders a highly competent company secretarial company or an accounting firm with highly trained accountants can be extremely valuable.

 What are the responsibilities of a shareholder?